Tom Sermanni: United States women's national team

-At the 2014 Algarve Cup, the United States women did not win a game in group stage: 1–1 with Japan, 0–1 loss to Sweden and a 3–5 loss to Denmark.
-The team finished seventh with a 3–0 win over Korea DPR, the lowest the team had finished at the Algarve Cup, which the team had won 9 times.

-On 6 April 2014, Sermanni was relieved of his coaching duties following a 2–0 win over China in an international friendly.
+At the 2014 Algarve Cup, the United States women did not win a game in group stage, and came seventh overall.
+This was the lowest the team had finished at the Algarve Cup, which the team had previously won nine times.
+This result put Sermanni's position under pressure, and on 6 April he was relieved of his coaching duties following a 2–0 'friendly' win over China.

 Canada women's national team

-In 2014 Sermanni joined Canada women's national soccer team's coaching staff as technical consultant.
+In 2014 Sermanni joined the coaching staff of the Canada women's national team as a technical consultant.
 Sermanni was on contract as an assistant coach to Canada during 2015 FIFA Women's World Cup.

 National Women's Soccer League

-On 20 October 2015, Orlando City Soccer Club announced the creation of a women's team Orlando Pride to join National Women's Soccer League in 2016, and Sermanni would be the first coach for the expansion club.
+On 20 October 2015, Orlando City SC announced the creation of a women's team Orlando Pride to join National Women's Soccer League in 2016, and Sermanni would be the first coach for the expansion club.
 On 14 September 2018 after a disappointing 2018 season where the Orlando Pride finished in 7th place, Sermanni and the Orlando Pride mutually parted ways.
 Sermanni had a record of 24–29–14 in 3 seasons in Orlando and qualified for the playoffs in 2017.

-New Zealand women
+New Zealand women's national team

 On 26 October 2018, Sermanni was appointed the new head coach of New Zealand women's team.
 He was released after 2020 Summer Olympics.

+Return to Australia

+In March 2022, he was appointed as Head of Women's Football at Western Sydney Wanderers.

+In September 2024, Sermanni was re-appointed as interim head coach of the Australia women's national team whilst Football Australia searches for a permanent replacement for outgoing coach Tony Gustavsson.
+In May 2025 Sermanni coached his 150th game with the Matildas in their 2-0 defeat of Argentina in a friendly in Melbourne.

+On 2 June 2025, Football Australia announced the appointment of Joe Montemurro to succeed Sermanni as the permanent head coach of the Matildas.